EyeBallTank/PROJECT-NORTUBEL-main-ish/README.md

 * HEALTH PICKUP: Can heal the Player and Companion but both at the same time.
 * SCORE PICKUP: Just a basic coin that adds an int number to the score counter on the screen.
 * ENEMIES: So far its a Gecko lizard that moves left and right and simply hurts the characters by touching them.
+* BOSS FIGHTS: Not a thing; Will probably be a very complex inclusion.
 * LEVEL HAZARDS: Not a thing yet
 * COMBAT: Player has a basic melee knife attack and the ability to kick a soccer ball that acts as a projectile with physics (And after a while it disappears; This ball also has a limit of uses).
 * SOCCER GOAL NET: If the soccer ball enters the net, the net disappears; It's a level object that could have special roles in level design.